evansims/uximage/README.md

 **uxImage is yet another JavaScript library for doing wicked awesome responsive image stuff.** It handles fun things like:

-* Responsive image scaling based on the dimensions of the parent container.
+* Responsive image scaling based on the dimensions of a parent container.
 * Automatic swapping of larger or smaller images based on predefined breakpoints.
 * Lazily loading images when the user needs to see them, and unloading them when they don't (to conserve memory.)
 * Automatically using alternative WebP copies of images when the browser supports it (to save on bandwidth.)